PatiwatSeeampai/PatiwatSeeampai/README.md

 # Hi 👋!
 My name is Patiwat Seeampai.

-<h3>Manufacturing Automation and Robotics Engineering graduate from Suranaree University of Technology, Highly motivated to build a career as a **Firmware and Test Engineer**.</h3>
+<h3>Manufacturing Automation and Robotics Engineering graduate from Suranaree University of Technology, Highly motivated to build a career as a Firmware and Test Engineer.</h3>

 <br />